...

 • Every 4–8 weeks

-• As soon as symptoms begin to return
+• Or as soon as symptoms begin to return

 During follow-up, our team will work with you to find a schedule that matches your individual needs, lifestyle, and wellness goals.